How to photograph planes in airshow

 If you are looking some serious know how and tutorial how to shoot mind blowing pictures of airplanes you might get disappointed.
 I’d rather share my experience about the numerous mistakes I’ve made.
 Still you may learn something.

 Disclaimer: This is not a guide, just some of my comments and thoughts about the subject.

-Choosing your camera (and learning to use it)
+Choose your camera (and learn to use it)

 I have a long history as a Nikon SLR/DSLR user but I do have used other brand cameras as well.
-My #1 tool is Nikon D700, an old but trusty friend that fits in my hand and I know all the buttons by heart.
-For the past couple of years I have tried to use mirrorless cameras with some mixed feelings.
-I have a Olympus OM-D EM 5 and a set of lenses (as someone may say that I’m more like a camera collector than a photographer).
+My #1 tool is Nikon D810 (used to have D700), an old but trusty friend that fits in my hand and I know all the buttons by heart.
+For the past couple of years, I have tried to use mirrorless cameras with some mixed feelings.
+I have a Nikon D810 and a set of lenses (as someone may say that I’m more like a camera collector than a photographer).
+I used an Olympus OM D 5 for some time but I kept returning to my heavier workhorse – Nikon.
 The mirrorless cameras are small and light, easy to carry around.
 You can get some really stunning images too but they have their shortcomings.
-For the Olympus you need to find best settings to get any good enough images.
+For the Olympus you need to find the best settings to get any good enough images.
 For me it took time and I finally got it – after the air show.